By Melody Simmons – Senior Reporter, Baltimore Business Journal

+Jim Chivers, Alex Simone, and Will McCullough of Gold and Company facilitated the transaction.
 Gold and Company recently facilitated a 15,000 sq. ft. office lease for Ally Behavior Centers at 6340 Security Blvd. in Woodlawn.
-Ally Behavior Centers is a leading provider of Applied Behavior Analysis (ABA) therapy for children with autism.

 ‘Second Chance’ Buys 30,000 Sq.
 Ft.
 Pigtown Building for Training Center